matteoquintiliani/earthworm-docker-sandbox/README.md

 $ make list_ew_env
 ```

+To get familiar with this tool we will use the Memphis test configuration.
+It already contains the Earthworm configuration directory `params`, the log directory `log` and the directory for reading and writing `data`.

+The Memphis test that we will use is available from two different sources:

+  1. zip file in the URL [http://www.isti2.com/ew/distribution/memphis_test.zip](http://www.isti2.com/ew/distribution/memphis_test.zip)
+  2. git repository available at [https://github.com/matteoquintiliani/memphis_test](https://github.com/matteoquintiliani/memphis_test)

-  - Create your first Earthworm Environment (read details in section below) from Memphis test available online.
-The memphis file zip already contains directory `params`, `log` and `data`, by variable `MAP_EW_ENV_SUBDIRS` we create symbolic links in the main directory of the Earthworm Environment called `memphis_test_zip`.
+  - Create your first Earthworm Environment from Memphis test available online in a zip file.
+By variable `MAP_EW_ENV_SUBDIRS` we create symbolic links in the main directory of the Earthworm Environment that we will call `memphis_test_zip`.

 ```sh
 $ make create_ew_env_from_zip_url \